darkbrain-fc/HardwareSupervisor/README.md

 HardwareSupervisorRainmeterPlugin: https://github.com/darkbrain-fc/HardwareSupervisorRainmeterPlugin

 ## Future goals ##
-* ~~ The most interest future work will insist to implement an automatic FAN controller to be able to control PC temperatures and finally remove all bloat software that usually does this job. ~~
+* ~~The most interest future work will insist to implement an automatic FAN controller to be able to control PC temperatures and finally remove all bloat software that usually does this job.~~
-* Replace OpenHardwareMonitor with LibreHardwareMonitor or a new OpenHardwareMonitor fork.
+* ~~Replace OpenHardwareMonitor with LibreHardwareMonitor or a new LibreHardwareMonitor fork.~~
+* ~~RTX Support.~~